 - A statement of scope (what was tested, what was not) - The WCAG 2.1 AA conformance matrix with pass/fail per success criterion - A representative sample of failed criteria with screenshots, code refs, and remediation guidance - An accessible PDF check (federal procurement evaluators check PDFs separately — most vendor sites fail here) - Form accessibility findings (label associations, error handling, focus management) - A remediation timeline with dates - A re-test commitment

 PDF audits without screenshots, sample tests, or remediation guidance are not credible deliverables.
+Want to discuss treasury board standard on web accessibility (swa)?
+Our discovery call is free and consultative.

 It's a Treasury Board policy that binds federal departments and agencies.
 For vendors, it operates as a procurement expectation rather than a direct legal obligation — but the practical effect is the same during a competitive RFP.